nasser/stopwork/README.md

 Usage
 -----

+### Use it online
+[Stopwork is usable](http://nas.sr/stopwork/demo/) without downloading it.
+The online version is fully featured, and everything is stored locally in your browser so no one has access to your work.

 ### Get Stopwork
 Grab the code off of GitHub and open `index.html`.

-For export to work correctly you will have to spin up a local server from stopwork's folder and navigate to that URL in your browser instead.
+For export to work correctly you will have to spin up a local server from Stopwork's folder and navigate to that URL in your browser instead.
 I use [statik](https://www.npmjs.com/package/statik).

 ### Write presentation
 * `escape` toggle edit and presentation mode